LiYanan2004/RichText/README.md

 # RichText

-Supplementary TextView for SwiftUI that provides better text selection experience, as well as enabling native view embedding using declarative syntax.
+A Supplementary TextView for SwiftUI that provides better text selection experience, as well as enabling native view embedding using declarative syntax.

 Powered by **TextKit 2**.
 Requires Xcode 26 or later to build.